We are delighted to be taking part in Agroforestry Open Weekend 2023

 Our farm

-We are a small (6ha) family-run veganic, forest farm near Faversham in East Kent.
-We have been farming (on leased land) since 2018 and are in the process of relocating most of our farm to new land that we have purchased.
-It is the latter that you will be visiting.
+We are a small (7.5ha) veganic, forest farm near Faversham in East Kent.
+We are certified organic with the Soil Association.
+We have been farming since 2018 on a leased site and since 2021 on an owned site.
+It the latter that you will be visiting.

-On our current (leased) site, we have grown heritage wheat and some annual veg.
+On our leased site, we have grown heritage wheat, oats, herbs and some annual veg.
 We have also established a short-rotation coppice willow stand.
+We plan to continue trials with perennial/heritage cereals, vegetables and herbs using natural farming methods (including no till) on this site.

 We live off-grid and all our water is harvested from rain.
 We use no single use plastic or concrete.